 Contribution limits are based on your earnings from the business connected to your Solo 401k plan.

-Employee (salary deferral) contributions: As of 2018, the Department of Labor allows a maximum employee salary deferral contribution of $18,500.
+Employee (salary deferral) contributions: The Department of Labor allows a maximum employee salary deferral contribution of $22,500.
 The employee contribution may be up to 100% of your net compensation.
 Employee contributions may be pre-tax or designated Roth contributions.

 Example: Claire makes $22,000 annually in her sole proprietorship consulting business.
 After expenses she nets $18,450 in compensation shown on her Schedule C of her tax return.
 Claire does not contribute to any other 401k plan.
 Because Claire can contribute up to 100% of her net compensation as an employee salary deferral contribution, she could contribute $18,450 to her Solo 401k plan.
 If she chooses to contribute with pre-tax funds, the $18,450 can also be a tax-deduction.

 Employer (profit sharing) contributions: Your Solo 401k employer contribution can be 20-25% of your net profits from the business.

 You’re the employee and employer contributions should be made by the due date of tax return for your business.
 If you file an extension for your tax return, you can contribute up to the extension date.
 Contribution deadlines are also explained in IRS Publication 560.

 Refer to the chart on page 3 of the publication for more information.
 Remember, the Solo 401k is a Qualified Plan: Defined Contribution Plan.
 The publication goes on to state that contributions must be made by the “Due date of employer’s return (including extensions)”.